Breaking Ground

 As we entered 2025, we did so with a vision that had been stirring in our hearts: Generous Community.
 This year, we decided we would journey together through what it means to imagine, receive, practice, and ultimately live in generosity.
 What might it look like if our church was known for its generosity—not just in finances but in time, hospitality, service, and love?

-Receiving in Generous Community
+Practicing in Generous Community

 In His Love,